 Zero-tolerance for targeted homophobia, biphobia and transphobia

-Use of the above language to purposefully target an LGBTQ+ member should be treated with a zero-tolerance policy on verbal abuse, in the same way that racist, sexist, ableist, and xenophobic comments would be treated.
+Use of language to purposefully target an LGBTQ+ member should be treated with a zero-tolerance policy on verbal abuse, in the same way that racist, sexist, ableist and xenophobic comments would be treated.

-In the first instance, a member should report the use of prejudicial language to a Branch Officer or Club Welfare Officer (CWO).
+In the first instance, a member should report the use of prejudicial language to a Branch Officer or Welfare Officer.
 Always respond to any reported incidents - even if it seems small, it is important to treat it seriously.
 If necessary, this can be escalated to HQ.